skrysmanski/devlog/content/articles/ubuntu/ubuntu-pxe-server.md

 draft: true
 ---

 There are a lot of articles out there that explain how to run a [[wiki:en|Preboot_Execution_Environment|PXE server]].
-However, I couldn't find a single one that contained //all// the information to setup a PXE server:
+However, I couldn't find a single one that contained *all* the information to setup a PXE server:
 * on Ubuntu
 * without replacing the network's existing DHCP server (e.g. provided by a hardware router)